panoptesDev/Safecoin/docs/src/integrations/exchange.md

 ### Offline Accounts

 You may wish to keep the keys for one or more collection accounts offline for greater security.
-If so, you will need to move SOL to hot accounts using our [offline methods](../offline-signing.md).
+If so, you will need to move SAFE to hot accounts using our [offline methods](../offline-signing.md).

 ## Listening for Deposits

-When a user wants to deposit SOL into your exchange, instruct them to send a transfer to the appropriate deposit address.
+When a user wants to deposit SAFE into your exchange, instruct them to send a transfer to the appropriate deposit address.

 ### Poll for Blocks

-To track all the deposit accounts for your exchange, poll for each confirmed block and inspect for addresses of interest, using the JSON-RPC service of your Solana API node.
+To track all the deposit accounts for your exchange, poll for each confirmed block and inspect for addresses of interest, using the JSON-RPC service of your Safecoin API node.

 - To identify which blocks are available, send a [`getConfirmedBlocks` request](developing/clients/jsonrpc-api.md#getconfirmedblocks), passing the last block you have already processed as the start-slot parameter: